-Debate continues to this day as to whether Orton's William Fairer was a magican, an astrologer, an anti-conjuror or simply a benign doctor working within the limits of the natural sciences at the time.
-The scant offical records that exist simply show him living at Redgill near Orton and Tebay, while local poetry and prose excitedly associates his name with the black arts.
+Debate continues to this day as to whether Orton's William Fairer was a magician, an astrologer, an anti-conjuror or simply a benign doctor working within the limits of the natural sciences at the time.
+The scant official records that exist simply show him living at Redgill near Orton and Tebay, while local poetry and prose excitedly associates his name with the black arts.

 Thomas Gibson's ballad Our Village written in 1887 describes Fairer in flowery verse:

 'For just across the Lune's broad stream

 A man once lived could solve a dream

 Or by the stars could fortunes tell;

 An account written less than fifty years after Dr Fairer's death in the Monthly Magazine and British Register provides a less sensational but more detailed account, based apparently on eye witness testimony.
 The problems he was called in to solve went well beyond the casebook of the modern GP.